 This program provides free meals to youth in qualifying areas during the summer.
 Since 2014, through the support of the Kansas Health Foundation, Kansas Appleseed has helped to expand access to 40% more Kansas counties and increase program awareness across Kansas.
-SFSP participation in Kansas has increase by 21% since 2014, serving over 1.4 million meals to Kansas kids in 2017.
-If you're a SFSP sponsor, please check KansasKidsTable.org for resources.
+SFSP participation in Kansas increased by 21% since 2014, serving over 1.42 million meals to Kansas kids in 2018.
+Check KansasKidsTable.org for resources.
 Click below to read our 2018 SFSP report.

 Community Eligibility Provision

 High-poverty schools can offer free meals to all students with federal reimbursements based on proportions of low-income children in the school.
-Though 307 Kansas schools qualified during the 2016-17 school year, only 68 adopted CEP.
+Only 68 of 307 qualifying Kansas schools adopted CEP during the 2016-17 school year.